codio-content/cs-intro-python-files/.guides/content/Multiline-Strings-2e14.md

 ## Multiline Strings

 Imagine that you want to write the words `Hello` and `there` on separate lines of a file called `practice2.txt`.
-If the `print` statement writes each string on its own line, the `writelines` should too.
+If the `print` statement writes each string on its own line, then `writelines` should too.

 ```python
 output_file = open("student_folder/text/practice2.txt", "w")